Updated: Sep 7, 2021

 After the dam, follow the concrete path over the bridge until it turns into a road.
 Walk along the road for 5 minutes and you'll come across a signpost on your right.
 Take the set of stairs and dirt path towards Tai Tam Road.

 The trail will eventually lead to a small wooden bridge and a litter signpost.
-Go under it as I'm doing in photo 12 and follow the ropes down the creek until you reach the waterfall!
+Go under it as I'm doing in photo 12 and follow the ropes down the creek until you reach the secluded waterfall.
+Enjoy!

 Below is a screenshot from the Google Earth KML file.